freevo/kaa-base/doc/async/coroutines.rst

 Classes in kaa make heavy use of coroutines and (to a lesser extent) threads when methods would otherwise block on some resource.
-Both coroutines and
-@threaded-decorated methods return InProgress objects and behave identically.
+Both coroutines and :ref:`@threaded <threaded>`-decorated methods return InProgress objects and behave identically.
 These can be therefore yielded from a coroutine in the same way::

     @kaa.coroutine()